willbchang/popclip-run-in-terminal/README.md

 # PopClip Run in Terminal
 An improved PopClip extension to run selected text in Terminal.
+This project is derived from [willbchang/alfred-run-in-terminal](https://github.com/willbchang/alfred-run-in-terminal)

+TODO: Add Video intro.

 ## Features
-1. Auto detected whether current selected text is a directory and run `cd` if it is.
+1. Auto detect whether current selected text is a filepath and run `cd` if it is.
+   - `~` will be auto expanded to `/Users/$(whoami)` for checking the filepath.
+   - Spaces before filepath will be removed in order to use `cd`.
    ```bash
    ~/Library/Application Support/
    ```
 2. Auto remove the solo `$` in the beginning of lines.
-Some bash code snippets always prefix with `$`, it's annoying when copy and running them.
+   - Some bash code snippets always prefix with `$`, it's annoying when copy and running them.
    ```bash
    $ temp=$(mktemp)
    $ echo "$temp"